Mindset, technology key to prevent hot-car deaths

 In the last half of September, as the U.S. Southeast sweltered under record high temperatures, six children died of heatstroke after being left in hot cars, all in the southern half of the country.

 Janette Fennell doesn’t know if the heat wave played a role in that spate of deaths.
-But she and other car-safety advocates say there are similarities between these deaths.
-Lessons that might stop it from happening again.
+But she and other car safety advocates say similarities exist among these deaths, as do lessons that could prevent them from happening in other families.

 “Thinking it can’t happen to you is the biggest mistake you can make,” said Fennell, founder of Kids and Cars, a group that advocates for fixes to child-related car safety issues.